 Children in 1915 would assume Dinah to be a black cook, the only indication that she is a cook at all is the name Dinah, but that doesn’t mean the workers were assumed to be black.
 There are countless racist portrayals of white people appreciating the cooking of a black women during this period.

-Another interpretation of the “Levee Song” lyrics, before the addition of “Someone’s in the Kitchen” directly implies cooking, is that Dinah is the name of the train, not a person.
+Another interpretation of the “Levee Song” lyrics, before the addition of “Someone’s in the Kitchen”, is that Dinah is not a person or a cook but the name of the train.
 A black steam train following the railroad as it’s built, carrying supplies.
 It is even possible the horn is being blown to start the workday rather than to call a break.

 Assuming Dinah is a person there is no indication that the workers have any romantic interest in her, only in the hope that she blows her horn to call a break in their labors.
-Times being what they were, racial homogeneity would be required for a romantic interest.
-The romantic interest, I’m increasingly convinced, was introduced by the 1944 vocal pop number.
+The romantic interest was introduced by the 1944 vocal pop number.

 So the song we know of as a “I’ve been Working on the Railroad” turns out to be a true folk song in the sense that it evolved over time and its author, and even the author of at least one of its constituent parts (the bridge), remains unknown.
 It has been used self referentially by several American ethnic groups.
 It is a folk song that retains certain sections of lyric and stretches of melody that were at times taken up by stage minstrels, but one that was never used by minstrels in anything close to its current musical or lyrical structure.